 He is going to make one lucky family so happy for many years to come.
 He has just arrived here from a shelter in NC.
 Bear was found caught in a steel trap.
 He tried hard to free himself and in the process damaged his teeth and his leg.
 His former person neglected to take him to the vet after he found him in the trap severely injured.
 Thankfully Bear had an angel on his side who noticed him and reported his condition to authorities.
 Bear was removed from his former life and his new journey began- starting with immediate vet care to amputate his badly injured leg.

 He is a gem of a dog, a no fuss no muss kinda pup!
 We believe he is an Australian Kelpie Mix.
 Bear is approximately 4-5 years old, is housetrained, great on leash, quiet, calm, loyal and obedient (all words coming from his temporary foster mom before he arrived at PWD!)....So needless to say this boy probably won't be here long

-She is an independent soul, easy going, very quiet, and seems house broken.
-She is great in the car, good on lead, good with kids, a sweet girl that is coming out of her shell now that she feels safe.
+Betty is an independent soul, easy going, very quiet, and seems house broken.
+She is great in the car, good on lead, good with kids and very cat friendly.
+A sweet girl that is coming out of her shell now that she feels safe.
 She does not mind dogs, but seems to get very nervous when they get into her space.
-This could be due to her injury but we think she would feel more comfy as an only dog, and would be a fantastic dog for our local city dwellers!
+We think she would feel more comfy as an only dog, or a another laid back independent dog.
+She would be a fantastic dog for our local city dwellers!